ray-project/ray/doc/source/tune/guides/plot_tune-distributed.rst

     # On the head node, execute using existing ray cluster
     $ python tune_script.py --ray-address=<address>

+.. tune-distributed-cloud:

 Launching a cloud cluster
 -------------------------

 .. tip::

-    If you have already have a list of nodes, go to the `Local Cluster Setup`_ section.
+    If you have already have a list of nodes, go to :ref:`tune-distributed-local`.

 Ray currently supports AWS and GCP.
 Follow the instructions below to launch nodes on AWS (using the Deep Learning AMI).
 See the `cluster setup documentation <autoscaling.html>`_.
 Save the below cluster configuration (``tune-default.yaml``):